 Using a feeler gauge, check each valve/tappet clearance.
 If clearance is not within specifications, loosen the jam nut and rotate the tappet adjuster screw until the clearance is within specifications.
-Tighten each jam nut to 7 ft-lb after completing the adjustment.
+Tighten each jam nut to 7 ft-lb (9.5 N-m) after completing the adjustment.